Advanced Motor Fuels in India

 Research and Demonstration Focus

-In January 2024, Praj Industries Ltd.’s R&D unit established the first pilot project for producing aviation turbine fuel from alcohol near Pune in Pirangut, which was inaugurated by the Union Minister of India.
+In a significant development for decarbonizing of the aviation sector, India’s first commercial passenger flight using an indigenously produced SAF blend was successfully flown on May 19, 2023.
+In January 2024, Praj Industries Ltd.’s R&D unit established the first pilot project for producing ATF from alcohol near Pune in Pirangut, which was inaugurated by the Union Minister of India.

 Outlook